David Cameron to review asbestos compensation for veterans

 Posted: November 16, 2015

-Posted in: Armed Forces Injuries asbestos
+Posted in: Armed Forces Injuries Asbestos Exposure Mesothelioma

 Following a recent surge of complaints about the way in which war veterans are compensated after being diagnosed with mesothelioma, David Cameron has agreed to review the system.
 It currently stands that the Ministry of Defence (MoD) is protected by law from having to pay out compensation to illness or injury suffered before 1987.
 Figures have revealed that this means that around 2,500 Royal Navy veterans will die of mesothelioma from asbestos-exposure on ships decades ago – the most they can do is apply for a war pension.